The Lady (TV series): Production

 The series was announced by ITVX in December 2024.
 Lee Haven Jones is director of the four-part series from a script by Debbie O'Malley.
 Left Bank Pictures are producers on the series.
 Jess O'Riordan and Stephen Nye are executive produce on behalf of BritBox with Polly Hill for ITV.
-O’Malley is also an executive producer, while executive producers for Left Bank Pictures are Sian McWilliams, Andy Harries and Rebecca Hodgson.
+O'Malley is also an executive producer, while executive producers for Left Bank Pictures are Sian McWilliams, Andy Harries and Rebecca Hodgson.
 Florence Haddon-Cave is the series producer.

-In March 2025, Mia McKenna-Bruce was announced to be leading the series as Jane Andrews, with Natalie Dormer as the Duchess of York as well as Ed Speleers, Philip Glenister and Claire Skinner as well as Laura Aikman, Ophelia Lovibond, Mark Stanley, Daniel Ryan and Sean Teale.
+In March 2025, Mia McKenna-Bruce was announced to be leading the series as Jane Andrews, with Natalie Dormer as Sarah, Duchess of York, as well as Ed Speleers, Philip Glenister and Claire Skinner in addition to Laura Aikman, Ophelia Lovibond, Mark Stanley, Daniel Ryan and Sean Teale making up the rest of the cast.

 Filming took place in Hampstead, London, in April 2025.

-In September 2025, it was reported that Natalie Dormer who played the role of Sarah, Duchess of York, would not promote the show because of renewed focus on Sarah's ties to convicted sex offender Jeffrey Epstein.
+In September 2025, it was reported that Natalie Dormer who plays Sarah, Duchess of York, would not promote the show because of renewed focus on Sarah's ties to convicted sex offender Jeffrey Epstein.

+Reception

+In September 2026, Lee Haven Jones received a best director nomination at the BAFTA Cymru Awards.